 - Offer the object(s) to members of the Regimental family

-- If none of the above options were successful our last course of action would be to sell the object(s) and use the money to purchase other object(s) for the Museum
+- If none of the above options were successful our final consideration would be to dispose of the object(s) and if sold, to use any money raised to fund educational activities